Skip to Content

 How should I store the treats?

-Cool completely, store in an airtight container in a cool, dry place, or freeze for up to 6 months.
+Cool them completely, then store them in an airtight container in a cool, dry place, or freeze them for longer storage.

 Are these treats suitable for puppies?